top of page

 Thus far, our focus has been on what economists call ”Positive Economics.”
 That is, assessing the world as it is.
 The answer to “Why the free will v determinism question is the right question” will now divert away from positive economics.
 We now explore the realm of policies for how we change the world if we do not like it as it is.
 Through laws, social programs, and other human interventions, we cross into the policy world of “Normative Economics” or “so, what do we do about it?”

 Regardless of the degree to which free will and determinism impact our decisions in the present, the deterministic factors we mentioned earlier certainly exist.
-Strict determinists make a good point, because people have no control over those deterministic factors.
+Strict determinists make a good point because people have no control over those deterministic factors.
 As such, how can people be held accountable if they have little ability or agency to impact those deterministic factors?
-For example, our genome, hormones, and neurobiology is almost completely a result of our parents and early childhood conditions.
-Adults have no ability to “rewind the tape” and undo those factors in the present.
+For example, our genome, hormones, and neurobiology are almost completely a result of our parents and early childhood conditions.
+Adults cannot “rewind the tape” and undo those factors in the present.
 Next are a couple of examples:

 Criminal Justice: This deterministic thinking could certainly impact criminal justice policy.
 Clear punishment guidelines may make sense to discourage people from choosing a criminal action.
 However, a determinist suggests the individual had little choice based on their priors, thus a regime of rehabilitation and training makes good sense.
 So, if we “lock ‘em up” without rehabilitation, we are only reinforcing the priors creating the criminal predisposition in the first place.
 When unrehabilitated criminals are released from prison, we should expect nothing else than recidivism.